How to make delicious homemade peach jam without pectin. Perfect for canning or freezing, enjoy this simple, 2 ingredient recipe on toast or biscuits.

 When we make a batch of peach preserves or peach jam, we can usually get a good amount too.
 We normally end up with anywhere from 6 to 8 jars.

-This recipe is adapted from my grandma’s recipe for strawberry preserves.
+This recipe for peach jam no pectin is adapted from my grandma’s recipe for strawberry preserves.
 Obviously, I used peaches instead of strawberries, but otherwise, it's pretty much the same recipe.

 Looking for more easy canning recipes?
 You'll love this Instant Pot apple butter.

 Where Can I Find the Actual Recipe Card?

 If you’d rather skip all of my jam making tips, important info for this recipe, and similar recipe ideas – and get straight to the recipe – just scroll down to the bottom, where you’ll find a printable recipe card with how to video.

 Is There a Difference Between Peach Preserves vs. Jam?

 There's really not a whole lot of difference between the two besides the form you give the fruit.
 How Stuff Works explains the difference really well.

 When you're making peach preserves, you want more chunky fruit.
 When making jam, you want more crushed fruit.

 You can also crush most of the peaches and leave a small portion of them chunked.
 My grandma did this with her strawberry preserves.